Edge-Center/terraform-provider-edgecenter/docs/data-sources/instance.md

 page_title: "edgecenter_instance Data Source - edgecenter"
 subcategory: ""
 description: |-
-  Represent instance.
-Could be used with baremetal also
+  A cloud instance is a virtual machine in a cloud environment.
+Could be used with baremetal also.
 ---

 # edgecenter_instance (Data Source)

-Represent instance.
-Could be used with baremetal also
+A cloud instance is a virtual machine in a cloud environment.
+Could be used with baremetal also.

 ## Example Usage